emily343/RateMyTrip/docs/design-decisions.md

 We decided to use plain SQL.

-The main reasosn is that our group has plenty of experience using plain SQL but none using ORM.
-Therefore it is better to focus our resources regarding learning new technologies on crusical ones that we can not replace (such as Bootstrap or WTForms).
+The main reasosn is that our group has plenty of experience using plain SQL, but no prior experience with ORM tools like SQLAlchemy.
+To make the best use of our learning capacities, we chose to focus on technologies that are essential and cannot easily be replaced (such as Bootstrap or WTForms).

 ### Regarded options